kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 +++

 This post assumes some prior knowledge about transformers, say at having understood most of [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) but not having internalised all of it.
 This is entirely focused on decoder-only architectures but can be extrapolated to encoder-decoder or encoder-only architectures.
 The post is long and verbose, but has many sections of calculations that are trivial to derive or do on your own!
+> TODO: " Also like - what is the point of the article, what should a reader expect to get out of it, why did you write it.
+First line is prerequisite knowledge but there’s no abstract"

 > Would like to extend extremely large amount of credit to [James Bradbury](https://twitter.com/jekbradbury) for his help in teaching me about performance concepts and reviewing the post.
 Also big thanks to Horace He and Mo Bavarian for iterating with me (i prematurely put names here pls halp), and to Jim Wu for teaching me how to write math notation.